Logging with Python

 Using formatters in logging can make it easier to read and analyze log messages, especially when working with large-scale applications that generate a high volume of logs.
 Formatters can also be customized to include additional information or to change the formatting of log messages to meet specific requirements.

-The same is done for the f_handlerobject to format the logs that are gone to our logs.log file.
+object to format the logs that are gone to our logs.log

 Examine the full code and Test

-Let me share with you my logger.py which would look like this:
+Let me share with you my logger.py

 import logging